MAUN’S ORIGINAL PROBLEM SOLVER, WITH ZINC-PLATED JAWS FOR AUTOCLAVE STERILISATION. USED FOR ORTHODONTIC WIRE AND SURGICAL BONE PINS.

 A rugged, multi-purpose tool for cutting and gripping wire.
 Jaws are zinc plated to withstand the autoclave sterilisation process.

-Engineered with an integrated heavy duty side cutter and serrated parallel jaws for a vice-like grip.
+Engineered with an integrated heavy duty side cutter that multiples hand force by 25 for less cutting effort.
+Serrated parallel jaws for a vice-like grip.

 - Perfect for gripping, manipulating and cutting.

 - Specially designed for orthodontic wire and thin surgical bone pins.

 - Parallel jaws grip securely along their whole length.